-Give the support assistant a single line summary of the key learning / knowledge / skills for the lesson.
+- Give the support assistant a single line summary of the key learning/knowledge/skills for the lesson.
 E.g. Evaluate – Which monarch was most to blame for the French Revolution: Louis xiv, Louis xv or Louis xvi?
-Try a post-it note rather risking an email that might be missed.
+Try a post-it note rather than risking an email that might be missed.

-Be a team!
-Agree prior to working together how you will operate.
-For example, if you have given a first warning, is the next warning given by the assistant another first warning or a second warning?
+- Be a team!
+Agree prior to working together on how you will operate.
+For example, if you have given the first warning, is the next warning given by the assistant another first warning or a second warning?
 (Remember – poor behaviour is often part of a bigger SEMH issue.
 What strategies have you agreed for specific individuals?)
-Do you want the LSA not to talk whilst you are explaining to the class.
+Do you want the LSA not to talk whilst you are explaining to the class?
 Try to touch base with your LSA / TA regularly during the lesson.
 Monitor and review intervention strategies.

-Support their subject knowledge.
+- Support their subject knowledge.
 For example, don’t assume they will know key subject terminology or the correct answers.
-Try providing key questions that the LSA can use to deepen learning as they work with individuals or key words that that they should be developing understanding of .
+Try providing key questions that the LSA can use to deepen learning as they work with individuals or keywords that they should be developing an understanding of.